 On things philosophical, I read Ryan Holiday’s writings.
 His book The Daily Stoic (Amazon link, but please buy from your local indie bookshop) is one of my morning rituals that helps keep me grounded.
 In these pandemic times, I credit this silent mentor for my renewed ability to focus on things I can control while staying detached and insulated from those I cannot.

 On things literary, my learning path is broader with a coven of writers I glean wisdom and practices from.
-My primary informal writing mentors (by no means all I learn from) are currently Mary Oliver, Mary Ruefle, David Whyte, plus self-paced courses from Diane Lockwood.
+My primary informal writing mentors (not all whom I learn from) are currently Mary Oliver, Mary Ruefle, David Whyte, plus self-paced courses from Diane Lockwood.
 It’s no coincidence that these are primarily poets.

 If you want to improve or excel in a life pursuit—doesn’t matter what it is—find a formal mentor if you can, but otherwise choose some informal ones.
 In time, you’ll be skilled enough to pass on the favor by mentoring someone else.